ABD: Default Exception Abduction in Finite First Order Worlds: Evaluation and Experiments

-Several models ``beat gold'' (negative gold-relative gap) on a nontrivial fraction of instances (Table~\ref{tab:abd_beats_gold}).
-Gold rules are \emph{generator anchors}, not ground truth; beating gold often correlates with larger AST size.
-This signal is useful for refining the competitor pool and identifying gold rules that are overly complex, but it does not indicate ``winning'' the task---parsimony relative to the solver lower bound remains the primary metric.
+Several models ``beat the reference'' (negative reference-relative gap) on a nontrivial fraction of instances.
+Planted generator references are \emph{generator anchors}, not ground truth; beating the reference often correlates with larger AST size.
+GPT-5.4 makes this especially clear: it beats the reference on 56.8\% of valid ABD-Full/ABD-Partial instances, but those reference-beating formulas have mean AST 90.1, versus 52.1 for GPT-5.2, 22.4 for Opus-4.6, and 19.5 for Gemini-3.1.
+This signal is diagnostic, not evidence of ``winning'' the task: cost parsimony relative to the solver lower bound remains the primary semantic metric, while AST tracks compactness.